gabriel-ing/SimpliPyTEM/docs/index.rst

 Licensing
 ---------
-This project is licensed under the BSD license.
+This project is licensed under the GPL-3.0 license.